Jasmin Wagner: 2008–2018: Theatre work and collaborations

-2019–present: Blümchen comeback and new record deal
+2019–2024: Blümchen comeback and new record deals

 In 2019, after a hiatus, Wagner returned as Blümchen and released her first new single, "Computerliebe", a cover of the Paso Doble song.
 Later that year, Wagner re-recorded a new version of her debut single, "Herz an Herz," with Ray Kuba, which was remixed by the band Marquess.
 For this release, she recorded the verses from the original Paso Doble version, which had been absent in the 1995 release.
 She also collaborated with David Hasselhoff on the 2019 single "(You Made the) Summer Go Away".

 Wagner made her first comeback performance as Blümchen in March 2019 in front of 60,000 people at the Veltins Arena in Gelsenkirchen, Germany.
 The return as Blümchen proved to be highly in demand, as tour dates quickly accumulated, leading Jasmin to perform at 22 additional concerts in Germany throughout 2019.

 In 2020, Wagner signed a new record deal with the German label Schubert Music.
 She recorded her new album, Von Herzen, which was released on 23 July 2021 under her real name, Jasmin Wagner.
 The album introduced her "new electro-schlager sound," combined with a "modern, danceable schlager sound," according to a label spokesman.
 The album reached number 6 on Germany's official Top 100 Album Chart.

 The first single from Von Herzen was the song "Gold," released on 20 April 2021.
 The song achieved moderate success, reaching number 42 on Germany's official Singles Download Chart and number 10 on the Schlager Charts.
 A duet with rapper FiNCH, titled "Herzalarm," was announced, with its release scheduled for 25 June 2021.
 The track became a top-10 hit for both artists, reaching number 7 on Germany's Official Singles Chart.
 This marked Wagner's highest chart placement on the German Singles Chart since her song "Boomerang" re-entered the chart at number 7 in 2010.
 The success of "Herzalarm" also earned Wagner a new chart record, making her one of the few German solo female artists (along with Nena) to have top-40 hits in four consecutive decades.
 After 14 of Wagner's singles reached the top 40 in the 1990s, 2 singles ("Ist Deine Liebe Echt?", "Leb Deinen Traum") in the early 2000s, and "Boomerang" at number 7 in 2010, "Herzalarm" became her 18th top-40 entry on the German Singles Chart.

 Additional tour dates were also announced for 2021, including two concerts in Sweden and one in Norway, where Wagner had a number-one hit on the singles chart with her song "Heut' Ist Mein Tag" in 1999.

+Blümchen performed at 40 tour dates throughout Europe in 2022, finishing in September at the 90s Super Show in Vienna.
+She went into parental leave until May 2023 and she continued touring with 22 dates as part of the School of Rave tour.
+For the first time, she performed on an AIDA cruise ship.
+Two singles, SOS (with Dominizana) and La-La-Lass Mich were released in August and September 2023.